backdrop-contrib/mailchimp/README.md

     any Entity with an email address.

-Upgrading from Drupal
+Upgrading from Backdrop
 --------------------------------------------------------------------------------

-  An upgrade path is provided from Drupal's version 7.x-4.7 and later.
+  An upgrade path is provided from Backdrop's version 7.x-4.7 and later.
 Please backup your database before attempting an upgrade.

 Installation Notes